 Now, telling them apart is easy enough, but what are the actual performance differences?
 Is there any substantial improvement that you can get by having a multi-channel setup, or is this just another gimmick that hardware manufacturers want to use to squeeze some extra money out of gamers’ wallets?

 What Do Different Channel Configurations Mean For Performance?

-Reasons Dual Channel and Quad Channel Are Worth It
+Reasons Why Dual-Channel and Quad-Channel Setups Are Worth It

 The Bottom Line